HC-Guo/LogFormer/README.md

 # Updates
 01/23.
-We release the base code version for LogFormer, which is strong baseline for log anomaly detection.
+We release the base code version for LogFormer, which is a strong baseline for log anomaly detection.